tbojustin/resumechallenge/content/_index.md

 So, you want a six-figure cloud engineering job?
 Get in line ... or skip the line.

-Since April 2020, the Cloud Resume Challenge has helped hundreds of people

-• skill up on cloud,

-• improve their career prospects,

-• and even land cloud jobs from totally non-tech fields like plumbing and HR.

-Now, I've packed their top tips, strategies, and resources into one book, so you too can build skills, make connections, and get a cloud job FAST.

-"If you want to get your first job in the cloud, there is NO BETTER OFFER right now than the Cloud Resume Challenge."

-- Shawn "swyx" Wang, author of "Cracking the Coding Career"

 {{< button "https://forrestbrazeal.gumroad.com/l/cloud-resume-challenge-book" "Get the book" >}} {{< button "https://discord.gg/2PTwAth" "Join the Discord server" >}}

 {{< /column >}}